notzune/notebook/Argument of a function.md

 the argument of a [[Circular functions|circular function]] is an [[Angle|angle]]. the argument of a [[Hyperbolic functions|hyperbolic function]] is a [[Hyperbolic angle|hyperbolic angle]].

-sometimes, subscripts can be used to denote arguments for example, we can use subscripts to denote the arguments with respect to which [[Partial Derivative|partial derivatives]] are taken.
+sometimes, subscripts can be used to denote arguments for example, we can use subscripts to denote the arguments with respect to which [[Partial derivative|partial derivatives]] are taken.